teruh/orrery/README.md

  - Demonstrate the current position of the planets and their moons in relation to the sun

 ## Building
 This project uses Gradle to handle dependencies.
-This project uses LWJGL for the window and OpenGL rendering, as well as nanovg and stb as rendering helpers.
+The program uses LWJGL for the window and OpenGL rendering, as well as nanovg and stb as helpers.

 To build this project (with Eclipse):